Vol. 2026 · The Rights · Special Edition

 In your state

 Bills get filed in one chamber, referred to a committee, voted on the floor, sent to the other chamber for the same process, then sent to the governor for signature or veto.
-Variations that matter: Nebraska is unicameral — only one chamber.
+Variations that matter: Nebraska is unicameral, with only one chamber.
 Forty-four states give the governor a line-item veto.
 Many states let bills carry over from the first year of a biennial session into the second.

 State pass rates are dramatically higher than federal.
 Most bills still die in committee, but the funnel is shallower than people expect.
-The strongest moment to write isn't tied to a specific stage — it's before your rep takes a public position on the bill.
+The strongest moment to write isn't tied to a specific stage.
+It's before your rep takes a public position on the bill.
 Once they're on record, your letter still counts but moves them less.

 In Congress

 Same five stages, with more procedural friction at each one.
-A bill is filed in the House or Senate, referred to a committee for markup, sent (in the House) through the Rules Committee for a floor schedule, voted on the floor, then repeated in the other chamber — with the Senate's 60-vote cloture bar adding a second hurdle.
+A bill is filed in the House or Senate, referred to a committee for markup, sent (in the House) through the Rules Committee for a floor schedule, voted on the floor, then repeated in the other chamber, with the Senate's 60-vote cloture bar adding a second hurdle.
 If the two chambers pass different versions, a conference committee reconciles.
 Then the bill goes to the President for signature or veto.
 An override takes a two-thirds vote in both chambers.

 The 118th Congress passed 2.6% of bills filed (274 public laws of 10,564 bills).
 Roughly 90% never make it out of committee.
-Same timing principle as state — before your member takes a public position is when your letter has the most pull.
+Same timing principle as state: before your member takes a public position is when your letter has the most pull.

 What happens after you write